 About Pilot and Demonstration Activities

 PDAs were introduced as a program under the Cooperation Fund for the Water Sector (CFWS), a multi-donor facility that promotes effective water management policies and practices in Asia and the Pacific.
-The CFWS financed 39 PDAs between 2002 and 2008.
+Today, the Water Financing Partnership Facility (WFPF) provides continued support for the PDA program.

 PDAs test new ideas and validate their applicability covering five specific but overlapping themes: